uschpc/spack-envs/README.md

-# Custom Spack environments for USC CARC HPC clusters
+# Custom Spack environments for CARC HPC clusters

-This repo contains template YAML files for creating custom [Spack](https://spack.io/) software environments for use on USC CARC HPC clusters.
+This repo contains template YAML files for creating custom [Spack](https://spack.io/) software environments for use on CARC HPC clusters.

 ## Installation